-It has been agreed that the ICCAT Secretariat would add a GBYP page to the official ICCAT web page, for the purpose of providing full and transparent information about all the activities carried out by the GBYP.
+It was agreed that the ICCAT Secretariat would add a GBYP page to the official ICCAT web page, for the purpose of providing full and transparent information about all the activities carried out by the GBYP.
 This page will be updated regularly.

-9. Following activities
+9. Future activities